The Best Urban Parks & Green Spaces in Philadelphia

 Dilworth Park

 From winter ice skating and holiday light shows, to summertime movies and fitness classes, Dilworth Park is a treat anytime of year.
 In the warmer months, you can take a seat at the outdoor cafe, enjoying the lovely green surroundings and fountain, all while enjoying local fare.
-Winter is the premier time to visit.
+Winter is my favorite time to visit.
 Holiday light shows projected onto city hall, plus a real ice rink and a cozy cabin serving toasty drinks make this the most memorable time to plan your visit.

 Love Park